2 min read

 When a breach like this affects one of your organization’s vendors, do you know how to respond?
 Your incident response plans should be able to guide you through an appropriate response.
 There are also several common-sense vendor management steps to conduct in the event of a breach.
 These steps include:

 Now more than ever, organizations must conduct due diligence to ensure the vendors they choose take security seriously and will do everything possible to protect sensitive information.
 Compass IT Compliance has spent the past decade assisting organizations in reviewing their vendor management programs and risks.
-We also specialize in ransomware readiness reviews, incident response planning, and live incident response.
+We also specialize in business resilience reviews, incident response planning, and live incident response.
 Contact us today to learn more and discuss your unique situation!